Nemo20k/shocken-awe/README.md

 # shocken-awe

-Scanner for Haaretz paywall. generate full-page screenshot for given url
+Scanner for Haaretz paywall. generate html file or full-page screenshot for given url

 ## DISCLAIMER
+This code was created and published for educational and academic use only.
 The full rights of any website content belongs to the website owners. anyone who use this program is self-responsible for it use.

 ##  Clone